Mixed Model Value Streams

 Dedicated equipment is not a requirement for lean methods — but it sure makes things a whole lot easier whenever it is possible.

-Get creative.
-It is not uncommon to be very worthwhile to trade the speed of an expensive shared machine for the flexibility and availability of a smaller dedicated machine, or even manual processing.
+It might be worthwhile to trade the speed of an expensive shared machine for the flexibility and availability of a smaller dedicated machine, or even manual processing.

 Bookmark = MixLogic

 Mix Logic Flowchart